DiegoLopesLima/validate/README.md

 See also: <a href="https://github.com/DiegoLopesLima/jQuery-AnyForm/wiki/Downloads" target="_blank">Downloads</a>

-You just need select a form and calling the `jQuery.fn.validate` method.
+After this, you just need select your form and calling the `jQuery.fn.validate` method.

 See a example:
 ```javascript